breeezzz/local-bitcoins-api/README.md

 #local-bitcoins-api
 ==================

+##Purpose

 This package contains:
 - `lb_api.py` slightly extended wrapper for the Local Bitcoins API based on that provided by Local Bitcoins
 - `okpay_api.py` a complete wrapper for the OKPay API including a facility for Bitcoin payments
 - `listener.py` a listener to receive payment notifications from OKPay and release escrows on Local Bitcoins

-#WARNING
+##WARNING

-This is still a work in progress until testing is completed.
+This is still a work in progress until testing is completed and the app has been checked by Local Bitcoins.

 ##Tests status